Workshop Dates: 14th and 21st November; 3rd December & 16th January, 19:00-21:30, Venue Roehampton University, Room DU210, Duchesne Building, SW15 5ZH

 ‘Thank you.
 As someone who just arrived in London (from New York!) and just navigating this new SEN system, you have been a beacon of hope!’

-Support from Richmond Parish Lands, Heathrow Community Fund and Achieving for Children via a Community Learning grant is helping to subsidise costs to run these invaluable workshops in 2017/18.
-Places can be booked in advance so, to secure your place, please use this link to jump to on-line booking: Parents as Detectives - Eventbrite.
+Support from the Lottery Fund and Achieving for Children via a Community Learning grant is helping to subsidise costs to run these invaluable workshops in 2019/20.

 Some free tickets are available on application from A-a using the contact form link on this page.
 Anyone wanting to drive to Roehampton University must talk to us direct and provide the licence number of your car so that you can park on campus.

-15th January, Legal workshop.
+16th January, Legal workshop.
 When do parents need to get legal help to secure support for their child's education.
-SinclairsLaw explain the implications of new Special Needs legislation and Education Health and Care Plans (EHCPs).
+Educational Solicitor Adam Friel explains the implications of new Special Needs legislation and Education Health and Care Plans (EHCPs).
 These now extend to cover supported education at college for 19-25year olds opening new opportunities for access to training courses.